-'''

-SysTop(sc_module_name name ): GCpu( name ),

-Adc("Adc"),

-Radio("CC2420"),

-Timer_1("Timer_A"),

-Timer_2("Timer_B"),

-IRQ_manager("IRQ")

-'''
+SysTop(sc_module_name . name): GO Cpu(name),

+Adc ("Adc"),

+Rad io("CC2420"),

+Time er_1("Timer_A")

+Time er_2("Timer_B")

+IRQ manager("IRQ")

-When performing the coordination the CPU is operating in the active operating state thus consuming more power comparing to the idle mode, when no interrupts need to be handled.
-Most of its time CPU spends in the power safe idle (LPM0) mode.
+When performing the coordination, the CPU operates in the active state, thus consuming more power compared to the idle mode, when no interrupts need to be handled.
+The CPU spends most of the time in the power safe idle (LPM0) mode.
 Thus only about 1% of the CPU computational/time resources is utilized by the case study application.
-The rest of the time application operates with 2 timers (Timer A and Timer B), ADC (ADC 12), USART (SPI mode) controller and a radio transceiver (CC2420).
+The rest of the time, the application operates with 2 timers (Timer A and Timer B), ADC (ADC 12), USART (SPI mode) controller and a radio transceiver (CC2420).